-Presented by University Lectures and co-sponsored in association with the Center for Disability Resources, Barnes Center at the Arch and media sponsor WAER.
+Presented by University Lectures and co-sponsored in association with the Disability Cultural Center, Barnes Center at the Arch and media sponsor WAER.
 CART and American Sign Language interpretation will be available for this lecture.

 All individuals wishing to virtually attend the lecture must register.
 A confirmation email will be sent that contains a personal link to access the interview via Zoom.

 DiMarco is a deaf activist and ambassador for the deaf community.
 He won the mirror ball trophy on ABC’s “Dancing with the Stars” (season 22) and was the last model standing on The CW’s “America’s Next Top Model” (cycle 22).

 Born into a multigenerational deaf family, he is an honorary spokesperson for Language Equality and Acquisition for Deaf Kids (LEAD-K) and founder of the Nyle DiMarco Foundation, which works to improve the lives of deaf people around the world.
 DiMarco produced the 2018 return to Broadway of “Children of a Lesser God” and was a creative collaborator on The ASL App, created by native deaf signers to teach conversational American Sign Language.

 With a passion for language, literacy and advocacy within the deaf community and beyond, DiMarco shares his barrier-breaking story as a deaf man who has risen above stereotypes to take the world by storm.
 Believing that his deafness is “an asset rather than a limitation,” he builds a bridge between the deaf and hearing by shining a light on not only the struggles, but also the triumphs of the deaf culture.

 This event was first published on February 8, 2021 and last updated on March 16, 2021.